 This unusual ad is the work of illustrators Gil Aviyam and Lena Guberman, commissioned by Y&R Interactive Tel Aviv (opens in new tab) to promote Mercedes cars.
 The concept is that like the brain, split between left and right hemispheres, the Mercedes Benz is a combination of opposites that together create technological innovation, inspiring design and passion.

 Wanting to convey the idea that every one of its cars is a masterpiece, Lexus commissioned this fun campaign to reinvent famous works of art in its own image.
 This example swaps bulbs for headlights to reinvent Van Gogh's famous Sunflowers painting.
-Saatchi & Saatchi Singapore mastermind this print ad campaign, which also parodied Salvador Dali and Andy Warhol, and was art-directed by Ronojoy Ghosh.
+Saatchi & Saatchi Singapore (opens in new tab) masterminded this print ad campaign, which also parodied Salvador Dali and Andy Warhol, and was art directed by Ronojoy Ghosh.